 This is where we come in.
 By providing half of a traditional 20% down payment, Landed helps educators access homeownership before they would be able to do so on their own.

 “If you talk to our employees, especially our teachers, they will tell you they would love to buy a home.
 They might have enough money for a monthly payment, but a down payment is always the most difficult part.”

 How can Southern California educators start working with Landed?

 We’re so glad you asked!
-We’ve already helped a number of Southern California educators buy homes, including Carol & Jim and Eric & Amy, and we’re excited to help more educators achieve the dream of homeownership.
+We’ve already helped a number of Southern California educators buy homes, including Carol & Jim and Eric & Amy, and we’re excited to help more educators and school employees achieve the dream of homeownership.

 Interested educators can get the process started using our quick 5-minute interest form.
 And if you are a school or district that wants to follow the lead of districts like Redondo Beach USD, Manhattan Beach USD, and El Monte City SD to bring Landed support to your staff: email Nikki Lowy to learn more about the next steps you can take to help your staff put down roots in the communities they serve.